beloglazov/openstack-centos-kvm-glusterfs/README.rst

 installation scripts have been developed and tested on CentOS, which is a widely used server Linux distribution.
-Another difference of our approach from both DevStack and dodai-deploy is that we also set up GlusterFS to provide a distributed shared storage, which enables efficient live migration of VMs and fault tolerance.
+Another difference of our approach from both DevStack and dodai-deploy is that we also set up GlusterFS to provide a distributed shared storage, which enables fault tolerance and efficient live migration of VM instances.

+Red Hat, a platinum member of the OpenStack Foundation, has announced its commercial offering of OpenStack starting from the Folsom release with the availability in 2013 [23]_.
+From the announcement it appears that the product will be delivered through the official repositories for Red Hat Enterprise Linux 6.3 or higher, and will contain Red Hat’s proprietary code providing integration with other Red Hat products, such as Red Hat Enterprise Virtualization for managing virtualized data centers and Red Hat Enterprise Linux.
+This announcement is a solid step to the direction of adoption of OpenStack in enterprises requiring commercial services and support.

 Step-by-Step OpenStack Installation
 ===================================